How to Cook Quinoa

 1 cup quinoa

-One cup dry quinoa yields 3 cups cooked or 6 (1/2-cup) servings.
-Quinoa loves to expand in water-keep this in mind if you plan to add it to a soup, as you may quickly find that your broth has been soaked up.
+For the liquid, you can use water or broth.
+For the quinoa, use white quinoa, red quinoa, black quinoa, or a blend of all three.
+Lastly, quinoa loves to expand in water-keep this in mind if you plan to add it to a soup, as you may quickly find that your broth has been soaked up.

-Pictured Recipe: Basic Quinoa
+Get the Recipe: Basic Quinoa

 Quinoa grows with a bitter-tasting, protective coating called saponin.
 Though most quinoa you buy in grocery stores is prerinsed, another run under the faucet doesn't hurt.
 Pour quinoa into a fine-mesh sieve and put it under cold water for a few seconds.
 Shake off any excess water before starting your recipe.